kellykochanski/rescal-snow/README.md

 In this example, we're going to run 10 instances of rescal.
 Begin by downloading and installing rescal-snow on your computing cluster, and running one of the above examples to test the installation.

+> *Why are we running 10 instances of rescal-snow, not one instance on 10 cores?*
+> Rescal-snow doesn't parallelize well: see [docs/performance_and_parallelization.md](docs/performance_and_parallelization.md)

 *Writing large numbers of input files* [scripts/utilities/rescal_utilities.py](scripts/utilities/rescal_utilities.py) contains tools for writing .run and .par scripts automatically.
 This is much easier, and more bug-free, than writing 10 parameter files by hand.